turingschool/backend-curriculum-site/module2/lessons/model_testing_in_sinatra.md

 ## Repository

-We will continue to use the Film File repository that we used in the Intro to ActiveRecord lesson.
+We will continue to use the [Set List repository](https://github.com/turingschool-examples/set-list) that we used in the Intro to ActiveRecord lesson.

 ## Warmup